Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Experiments

 \subsection{General Closed Manifolds}

-To validate that our framework can be applied to general manifolds with non-trivial curvature, we evaluate on synthetic distributions on triangular meshes.
-Following \citet{chen2023rfm}, we construct the target distribution on Stanford Bunny~\citep{turk1994zippered} and Spot the Cow~\citep{crane2013robust} from the $k$-th eigenfunction of the mesh, which we provide detail in Appendix~\ref{app:exp:mesh}.
-We use SpecBM, i.e. a mixture of spectral bridges in Eq.~\eqref{eq:spec_bridge}, with either the diffusion distance~\citep{coifman2006diffusion} or the biharmonic distance~\citep{lipman2010biharmonic}.
+To validate our framework on general manifolds with non-trivial curvature, we evaluate modeling synthetic distributions on triangular meshes.
+Following \citet{chen2024rfm}, we construct the target distribution on Stanford Bunny~\citep{turk1994zippered} and Spot the Cow~\citep{crane2013robust} from the $k$-th eigenfunction of the mesh, which we provide detail in Appendix~\ref{app:exp:mesh}.
+We use SpecBM, i.e. a mixture of Spectral bridges, with using the diffusion distance~\citep{coifman2006diffusion} or the biharmonic distance~\citep{lipman2010biharmonic} for $d_w$.
 As visualized in Figure~\ref{fig:mesh_vis} and Figure~\ref{fig:mesh_vis_abl}, our method is able to fit the complex distributions using only 15 steps for the in-training simulation, while RFM completely fails when using a small number of in-training simulation steps.
-We show in Table~\ref{fig:mesh_and_time} that our method outperforms RFM by using only 5\% of in-training simulation steps required for RFM while achieving $\times$12.8 speed up in training compared to RFM.
+We show in Table~\ref{fig:mesh_and_time} that our method outperforms RFM while using only 5\% of in-training simulation steps, achieving $\times$12.8 speed up in training compared to RFM.